Ly Xīnzhèn M. Zhǎngsūn Brown: Career

 Brown is a former Patricia Morrissey Disability Policy Fellow at the Institute for Educational Leadership.
 They were also a policy analyst for the Autistic Self Advocacy Network.

 Brown was the chairperson of the Massachusetts Developmental Disabilities Council from 2015 to 2017, the youngest appointee chairing any state developmental-disabilities council in the United States.

 As a graduate student, they were the 2018-2019 Justice Catalyst Legal Fellow at the Judge David L. Bazelon Center for Mental Health Law.

 Brown has lectured on neurodiversity; connections between trans, queer, and disability experiences; racial justice and the disability rights movement; and intersectionality at numerous colleges and universities, including Yale University, Bellevue College, University of Virginia, Grinnell College, College of William & Mary, and Vanderbilt University as part of the Inclusive Astronomy Conference.
 In 2015, Brown gave the keynote speech at the Students of Color Conference held in Yakima, Washington, and in 2016, Brown gave the keynote speech at the Queer I Am Leadership Symposium held at South Puget Sound Community College.

 They previously taught as a visiting lecturer at Tufts University's Experimental College, and as an adjunct lecturer in disability studies at Georgetown University and adjunct professorial lecturer in American studies at American University's Department of Critical Race, Gender, and Culture Studies.

 Awards and honors

 In 2013, Brown was recognized by the White House Champions of Change program in commemoration of the 23rd anniversary of the Americans With Disabilities Act.

 The Washington Peace Center selected Brown as the recipient of its 2014 Empowering the Future Youth Activist Award for their work with the Washington Metro Disabled Students Collective and the Autistic Self Advocacy Network.

 In 2015, Brown was named a Top Thinker Under 30 in the Social Sciences by Pacific Standard and included on Mic's inaugural list of "the next generation of impactful leaders, cultural influencers, and breakthrough innovators."

 In 2018, Brown was awarded the National Association for Law Placement Pro Bono Publico Award, which is annually awarded to one law student in the United States who makes significant contributions to underserved populations through pro bono services.

+Personal life

+Brown describes themself as a "a multiply disabled, queer, and nonbinary/transmasculine Chinese American, East Asian survivor of transracial/transnational adoption, a Jew of color and Jew by choice".